olaferlandsen/Atmosphere-PHP/README.md

 - How to create a simple REST API?
 - How to create my first simple application?
 - How to create CRUD model?
+- How to enable/disble Debugger?
+- How to enable/disable Routes?

 ## Default Libraries
  - Atmosphere\Database - Database class